stalniy/casl/docs-src/src/content/pages/guide/define-aliases/en.md

 ability.can('delete', 'Post'); // true
 ```

 We got `false` for `modify` action, even though we can `delete` and `update` a Post!
-Aliases are resolved once on `Ability` instantiation level or when you call `ability.update`.
+Aliases are resolved once on `PureAbility` instantiation level or when you call `ability.update`.
 It was done this way in order to make `ability.can` faster.

 You can also define aliases on aliases, they are resolved recursively: